chinapedia/wikipedia.abstract.en/Page/Robertson_Davies.md

 1960s

-Massey_college.jpgIn 1960, Davies joined Trinity College at the University of Toronto, where he would teach literature until 1981.
+In 1960, Davies joined Trinity College at the University of Toronto, where he would teach literature until 1981.
 The following year he published a collection of essays on literature, _A Voice From the Attic_, and was awarded the Lorne Pierce Medal for his literary achievements.[14]

 In 1963, he became the Master of Massey College, the University of Toronto's new graduate college.[15]
 During his stint as Master, he initiated a tradition of writing and telling ghost stories at the yearly Christmas celebrations.[16]
 His stories were later collected in the book, _High Spirits_ (1982).[17]